Reading time: 25 min

 What is a Reverse Mortgage?

 A reverse mortgage is a loan.
 It is not a government grant.
-You are not selling your home to the bank and you are still on title to the property.
-Just like any other loan, you are still responsible for the payment of your taxes and insurance but unlike other loans, with a reverse mortgage, borrowers are not required to make regular payments of principal and interest or interest only for as long as you live in the home as your primary residence.
+You are not selling your home to the bank and are still on title to the property.
+Just like any other loan, you are still responsible for the payment of your taxes and insurance, but unlike other loans, with a reverse mortgage, borrowers are not required to make regular payments of principal and interest or interest only for as long as you live in the home as your primary residence.

 Who Qualifies for a Reverse Mortgage?

 Reverse mortgages are available to borrowers age 62 and over for the government-insured Home Equity Conversion Mortgage (HECM), and some proprietary or private programs will accept borrowers down to age 60.
 While the loan terms can cover eligible spouses under 62, they are not borrowers on the HECM reverse mortgage.